EchoBox

 Using Uploaded Files

 Uploaded files appear as positive track numbers (+1, +2, +3...).
-Browse past 0 with D (NEXT) to reach them.
+Browse past 0 with (NEXT) to reach them.
 Blue LEDs indicate you are on an uploaded file.
 Play them exactly like your own recordings.

 Exiting WiFi Mode